agent-smith/detris/README.md

 # detris

 This project contains my first attempt at using the clojure language.

-Disclaimer: It's a work in progress, which means the output is not correct, which means there are still test failures.
-However, now that I know the basics, I look forward to learning more about this powerful language!
-Having been a Java programmer for the past decade, I'm really enjoying learning other languages - especially the functional ones like Clojure and Scala.
+I'd still like to learn more tricks with Clojure, since I could improve on making the code less verbose and replacing my use of loops with more idiomatic functional paradigms.
+I look forward to learning more about this powerful language!
+Having been a Java programmer for the past decade, I have to say learning a little Scala and Clojure has really been an eye opener.

 The application is a simplified game of Tetris played from reading the "input.txt" file for the moves.
 Each line represents a new board.
 Basically, it has all the basic principles you love about the original game, but dummied down so there's no rotating or horizontal movement of pieces.